harris-junseo-lee/harris-junseo-lee.github.io/_pages/QLCT.md

 #### **Course Policies**
 - Recordings of lectures will not be available.
 - Lectures will primarily be delivered online through Zoom.
 Details for accessing the sessions will be provided later.
 The final lecture may optionally be held in person, subject to circumstances, and may include a Q&A session.
+- Submission of the problem set is not mandatory.
+However, solutions will not be provided, and they will not be discussed during class.
+Students who submit their solutions will receive individual feedback.

 #### **Announcements**
+- (Jul 14) Problem Set 1 has been posted.
 - (Jul 7) All students who wish to enroll in this course are required to complete the following survey before the first lecture: [Survey Link](https://forms.gle/3qEH93qKtV1oZw6E6)

 #### **Lectures**